dbharris/repoman/pylons/README.markdown

 Copy the example *repoman.conf* virtualhost file to your Apache config and modify

-If not already installed, install mod_ssl and mod_wsgi mod_wsgi compiled against Python2.4 is available in the EPEL repository.
+If not already installed, install mod_ssl and mod_wsgi.
+A mod_wsgi compiled against Python2.4 is available in the EPEL repository.
 If using a version of python, you must build from source

 Start httpd!